Updated on 4 March 2025

 However, there is no coeval document that proves the existence of this knight and today it is known that the image of the Virgin is a product of a regional workshop of the 14th and 15th centuries.
 These facts confirm the legend and not the story, but either way its artistic manifestations are interesting.

-We’re thus sharing with you 3 evocations in Lisbon of Our Lady of Nazaré and the Miracle of D. Fuas Roupinho that are present in very different both physical and time contexts.
+We’re thus sharing with you four evocations in Lisbon of Our Lady of Nazaré and the Miracle of D. Fuas Roupinho that are present in very different both physical and time contexts.

 Alfama, the Evocation in a Tilework Panel

-It is a tilework panel in rococo style from the 3rd quarter of the 18th century, produced after the earthquake of 1755, just like the majority of the tilework panels that we find above the doors and windows of the oldest neighbourhoods of Lisbon.
-After the tragedy, these images of devotion and protection became common among buildings of all social strata.
+In Alfama, at Beco do Maquinez nº10, there is a Rococo-style tilework, dating from the third quarter of the 18th century, produced in the aftermath of the 1755 earthquake, like most of the tilework features found above doors and windows in the oldest neighborhoods of Lisbon.
+After the tragedy, these images of devotion and protection became widespread and common in buildings across all social strata.

 The panel consists of a polychromatic frame (yellow, blue and green) constituted by shell and plant-inspired motifs.
 This complex frame involves three distinct scenes painted in white and blue.